We have mail

 Is Stewie really so ignorant as to not understand the need for licensing?
 Is he so unrealistic that he expects us to meet his demands through abusive emails?
 Is he so immature that having spent £2.50 on an application he goes off on a tantrum when it doesn’t work as he wants it to?
 I guess the answer to all these questions is “Yes, he is”.

-Being in the same trade as Stewie, we have no hesitation in publishing a link to his profile as we know of no other people, contractors or otherwise, who would behave so poorly.
+Being in the same trade as Stewie, we have no hesitation in publishing this as we know of no other people, contractors or otherwise, who would behave so poorly.
 Stewie, we expect better from our peers.

 The sad thing in all this is that Stewie does actually have a point.
 If your using your smartphone with no network connectivity, a dumbphone in other words, then the licensing check will fail and you will have reduced functionality.